Tome-wan (Hannibal): Plot

 During therapy, Graham (Hugh Dancy) questions Lecter (Mads Mikkelsen) about his treatment and view of Mason Verger (Michael Pitt).
-He also considers the idea that Lecter may want to kill Mason and then eat him, something that Lecter does not deny and even Graham encourages.
+He also considers the idea that Lecter may want to kill Mason and then eat him, something that Lecter does not deny, by saying that "whenever feasible, one should always try to eat the rude", and Graham encourages this.
 He then conducts an exercise where Graham imagines what would happen if they fought, with Graham imagining feeding Lecter to Mason's pigs.

 During his session with Mason, Lecter is disgusted by Mason's personality and discourtesy.
 Mason imposes his menacing nature by hovering a knife at Lecter's throat and then harshly criticizing his artwork, proudly saying that he likes to "play chicken" with Margot (Katharine Isabelle).
-He decides to inform this to Graham and Margot, who feels humiliated and defeated after Mason got her the surgery.
-Lecter suggests that, even though she thinks Mason won, she could win by surviving his brother and not killing him.
+He decides to tell this to Graham and Margot, who feels humiliated and defeated after Mason arranged surgery that made her infertile.
+Lecter suggests that, even though she thinks Mason won, she could win by surviving her brother and not killing him.
 Graham meets with Crawford (Laurence Fishburne), who wants more evidence to take down Lecter.
-Crawford then shows Graham a possible link that could help them: at the interrogation room, is Bedelia Du Maurier (Gillian Anderson).
+Crawford then shows Graham a possible link that could help them: at the interrogation room is Bedelia Du Maurier (Gillian Anderson).

 Graham offers Bedelia an immunity deal for any evidence against Lecter.
-She confesses that she was previously attacked by a patient and then she killed her.
-Even though it was deemed self-defense, she considers it a murder and Lecter influenced her to kill her patient.
+She confesses that she was previously attacked by a patient, who she then killed.
+Even though it was deemed self-defense, she considers it a murder, and says that Lecter influenced her to kill her patient.
 She warns Graham that Lecter will motivate him to kill someone for him through persuasion.
-He shares a degree of acknowledgment during therapy with Lecter while Bedelia warns Crawford that Lecter will be one step ahead of them.
+He shares a degree of acknowledgment during therapy with Lecter, while Bedelia warns Crawford that Lecter will be one step ahead of them.
 Graham is visited by Mason, who asks him to accompany him to the farm.
 Meanwhile, Verger's henchmen kidnap Lecter, although Lecter manages to kill one of them before passing out.